Lewes Bonfire: History

 There is a history of religious antagonism and anti-popery around the bonfire celebrations in Lewes.
 In the 1930s the mayor of Lewes requested that 'no popery' banners be removed and an end to the burning of effigies of Pope Paul V. In the 1950s the Cliffe Bonfire Society was banned from the Bonfire Council from taking part in the United Grand Procession for its refusal to stop carrying a 'no popery' banner and banners commemorating the 16th century Protestant martyrs burned at Lewes.
 In 1981 Ian Paisley visited Lewes on Bonfire Night and tried to fan the flames of conflict by handing out anti-Catholic pamphlets.
 His intervention back-fired and the following year he was burned in effigy.
 Today, anti-Catholic attitudes are rare and the militant Calvinism that continues in Northern Ireland is all but extinct in Lewes.
 In the 21st century, controversy continues to be associated around the Bonfire societies and competing definitions of tradition and bigotry.
 For instance, the burning in effigy of Pope Paul V was described in 2012 as "a scandalous piece of stone-cold bigotry".
-In 2017 the Lewes Borough Bonfire Society agreed to end the tradition of blacking-up and wearing skulls and horns as part of its Zulu costumes.
+In 2017 the Lewes Borough Bonfire Society agreed to end the tradition of blackface and wearing skulls and horns as part of its Zulu costumes.